Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Numerical results and discussions

 \subsection{The KPZ equation with long-range spatial correlation}

-\qquad To investigate probability distributions for interface width of the spatial correlated KPZ system within the early growth regimes, we perform numerical simulations with different spatial correlation exponent $\rho$.
-System size $L = 4096$ and growth time $t = 300$ are used, and numerical results are presented in Fig.\ref{Fig4}.
-We find that the distributions of $W(L,t)$ quantitatively fit TW-GSE when $\rho \le 0.15$, and with $\rho$ increasing, transfer tend to the Gumbel distribution.
-In particular, the distribution is similar to the Tracy-Widom Gaussian orthogonal ensemble (TW-GOE) for $0.20 < \rho \le 0.30$.
+{To investigate probability distributions for the interface width and height of the spatially correlated KPZ system within the early growth regimes, we perform numerical simulations with different spatial correlation exponent $\rho$.
+System size $L = 4096$ and growth time $t = 300$ are also used, and numerical results of the interface width distribution are presented in Figs.\ref{Fig6} and \ref{Fig7}.
+We find that the $P(W^2)$ quantitatively fits lognormal distribution when $\rho \le 0.20$, and with $\rho$ increasing, the transfer tends to other distribution types, which evidently differ from those of the temporal correlatedly KPZ growth.
+And when $\rho \ge 0.25$, the distributions tend to the unknown forms, especially exhibiting relatively large deviation on the right tail with increasing $\rho$.} In order to provide a detailed comparison between the interface width and height distributions, we also calculate the height distributions with different $\rho$, as shown in Fig.\ref{Fig8}.
+Similar to the evident dependence of the interface width distributions within the large spatially correlated regimes, we notice that the {$P(h)$ exhibit a certain dependence on long-range spatial correlations during the chosen $\rho$ regimes.
+Notedly, with increasing $\rho$, the left tail gradually deviates from the existing TW-GOE distribution within the small $\theta$ regimes.
+Interestingly, the changing trends of the rescaled height distributions from TW-GOE to Gaussian forms are also similar to the results for the optimal energy of directed polymers in random media (DPRM) driven by the spatially correlated noise \cite{Chu2016}.}

-Furthermore, we also analyze the variations of $S$ and $K$ with different $\rho$, the corresponding results are shown in Figs.\ref{Fig5}(a) and \ref{Fig5}(b), respectively.
-We find that, as $\rho$ increases, $S$ and $K$ have similar changing trends.
-More specifically, both $S$ and $K$ vary very slowly with $\rho$ increasing, and all approach to the values of TW-GSE for $\rho \le 0.15$, which indicates that the distribution form is not significantly affected by long-range spatially correlated noise.
-When $\rho > 0.15$, $S$ and $K$ appear to increase with $\rho$, the distribution becomes more right-skewed, and has more fat tail.
-These results show that long-range spatial correlation could affect gradually the distribution form of $W(L,t)$ within this correlated regime.
-These characteristics are also consistent with our numerical results, as shown in Fig.\ref{Fig4}.